A Safe Return to Oregon Wine Country

-As of mid-May, many winery tasting rooms around Oregon began to reopen for onsite visitation.
-The state of Oregon has put into action a carefully phased plan to protect public health and Oregon’s wine industry has adopted a detailed set of requirements and guidelines to ensure winery staff and tasting room visitors have a safe and enjoyable experience in Oregon wine country.
+Many winery tasting rooms around Oregon have reopened for onsite visitation.
+In response to COVID, the state of Oregon has put into action a carefully phased plan to protect public health and Oregon’s wine industry has adopted a detailed set of requirements and guidelines to ensure winery staff and tasting room visitors have a safe and enjoyable experience in Oregon wine country.

 Winery tasting rooms, regardless of county, must continue to observe social distancing guidelines.
 These are: